|← Chapter 5·||Turning Signs (Contents)||References||blog|

 And when he was alone, those who were about him with the twelve asked him concerning the parables.
 And he said to them, ‘To you has been given the secret of the kingdom of God, but for those outside everything is in parables; so that they may see but not perceive, and may indeed hear but not understand; lest they should turn again, and be forgiven.’The words of Jesus here echo Isaiah 6:9, which is followed by a verse instructing the prophet to ‘Make the heart of this people fat, and their ears heavy, and shut their eyes; lest they see with their eyes, and hear with their ears, and understand with their hearts, and turn and be healed.’
 Some of the parables themselves, notably the one of the sower, show that not everyone is ready for turning signs; but in this passage from Mark, the unready or unworthy seem to be deliberately turned away from the truth.
 In Thomas, however, Jesus says nothing like this, though he does warn his disciples not to throw pearls before swine (Saying 93), as he also does in Matthew 7:6.— (RSV)

 Jesus said to his disciples, ‘Compare me to something and tell me what I am like.’This is similar to stories found in Matthew 16:13-23, Mark 8:27-33 and Luke 9:18-22 – except that in those accounts, Peter rather than Thomas is singled out as the one who really understands Jesus, and there is no private message delivered to him alone.
-Thomas 13 suggests that there is something dangerous about these private teachings, that not even the other disciples (let alone the masses) are ready to hear them.
+Thomas 13 suggests that there is something dangerous about these private teachings.
 This would seem to escalate the destructive power which Jesus ascribes to his teaching generally:

 Simon Peter said to him, ‘You are like a righteous messenger.’